What Are the Best Google Earth Alternatives? [2026 Guide]

 • Historical imagery dating back to 1972

-• Vegetation and temperature analysis layers
+• Vegetation, temperature, and moisture analysis layers

-• Time-lapse creation tools
+• Time-lapse creation tools for long-range change visualization

 • Scientific-grade data for research